itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 ```
 $ yarn add -D eslint-config-standard eslint-config-standard-react eslint-plugin-promise eslint-plugin-react eslint-plugin-standard
 ```
-> If you have `eslint` installed globally, add `eslint` to the above command so that your config points to the local copy in order to avoid errors.
+> If you have `eslint` installed globally, add `eslint` to the above command so that your config points to the local copy of `eslint` in order to avoid errors.

-Create a file called `.eslintrc` in your root directory and add this to it:
+Create a file called `.eslintrc` in your root directory and add this:
 ```
 {
   "extends": ["standard", "standard-react"]